Skip advert

 Advertisement - Article continues below

-The ID.4 is currently offered with 52kWh and 77kWh batteries, and either a single-motor rear-wheel-drive layout or dual-motor all-wheel-drive set-up.
-The move to LFP (lithium iron phosphate) technology will be a “major step forward in terms of cost for [VW]” according to Schäfer, hopefully helping lower list prices on entry versions of future ID. cars.
+We understand that for ID.
+Tiguan that VW is set to move to LFP (lithium iron phosphate) technology, which, according to Schäfer, will be a “major step forward in terms of cost for [VW]”, hopefully helping lower list prices on entry versions of future ID. cars.

 Our dealer network has 1,000s of great value new cars in stock and available now right across the UK.
 Find your new car…